Ankitsingh1709/Data_Analyst_Porfolio_projects/Retail Customer Cohort analysis /readme.md

 ![Alt text](og_image_mall_web.jpg)
 # Background
-This case study is provide by wolt a leading platform that's makes it easy for customers to order whatever they need on one app, for merchants to make additional sales, and for couriers to make meaningful earnings flexibly.
+This case study is doneon wolt a leading platform that's makes it easy for customers to order whatever they need on one app, for merchants to make additional sales, and for couriers to make meaningful earnings flexibly.
 - The data is an artificial dataset that could be produced by wolt purchase process, where a user makes their first and possibly following purchases from Wolt.
 - Wolt has separated these purchases into two files, the first one containing only the users’ first ever purchases from Wolt **first_purchases**, and the second one containing all purchases from these users **purchases**.